eladpotok/teamsGenerator/README.md

 After this file is created, the user should edit the `player` file which is stored in the algo folder.

 Then all the user need is to run the app, choose the relevant algorithm and receive its teams.

+## Web Service
+In order that any one at the world could use your algorithm, you should maintain the web service.
+In `WebAppAPI` we should add our algorithm to the both dictionary (follow the existing items), and in addition we need to add a new `AlgoType` enum.